 Slovenia is a country where you’ll want to spend most of your time outside.
 There are miles of sand and rock beaches where you can swim in the Adriatic Sea during the summer.
 During the winter, skiing and hiking in the mountains is popular.

 Considered one of the safest countries in the world, Iceland scores highly for quality of life and gender equality.
 Despite this progressive outlook, a lack of jobs for expats means Iceland remains off the beaten path.

 Iceland is known as the country of fire and ice.
 Volcanoes and hot springs exist alongside freezing winters, glaciers, and snow-covered mountains.
 If you are a fan of snow and wild landscapes then Iceland could be the country for you.

 Crime is exceptionally rare here.
-Capital city Reykjavík is a perfect example: Not only are violent crimes almost nonexistent, Iceland has almost no pickpockets either.
-Iceland has few problems with drugs, and the climate makes being homeless very difficult.
+Reykjavík, Iceland’s capital city, is a perfect example: Not only are violent crimes almost nonexistent, there are almost no pickpockets either.
 The chances of a terrorist attack in Iceland are remote and not considered a concern in daily life.

 As with Luxembourg, parks are best avoided at night (as drunks congregate there).
 While these people are usually looking for solitude, it’s still best to leave them alone.